Chapter 18.24

 5. Be consistent with the General Plan.

 K. Camouflage.
 Without limiting the foregoing, all portions of a WCF affixed to a support structure shall be designed to blend in architecturally or be screened from view in a manner consistent with the support structure’s architectural style, color, and materials when viewed from any part of the City.
 WCFs shall be painted and textured or otherwise camouflaged to match the color and texture of the support structure on which they are mounted.
 Where the support structure is a building, the WCF, including without limitation base station cabinets, remote transmitters and receivers, and antenna amplifiers, shall be placed within the building or mounted behind a parapet screened from public view unless that is not feasible.
-If the Planning Director determines that such in-building placement is not feasible, the equipment shall be roof-mounted in an FRP screen or similar enclosure or otherwise screened from public view as approved by the Planning Commission or Planning Director.
+If the Planning Director determines that such in-building placement is not feasible, the equipment shall be roof-mounted in an FRP screen or similar enclosure or otherwise screened from public view as approved by the Planning and Transportation Commission or Planning Director.

 L. Lighting.
 WCFs shall not be lighted except in one of the following instances and when the lowest feasible intensity lighting is used: